malwanaf/fastapi-sveltekit/README.md

 ### 4. Run the Frontend and the backend

-Run the sveltekit for development, can be accessed at port 5173
+Run the sveltekit for development

 ```bash
 npm run dev